 Want to fill out and exchange your lien waiver as quickly and painlessly as possible?
 Send one through Levelset’s easy-to-use platform.

 Prefer to do it yourself?
 Download the California Unconditional Waiver & Release on Progress Payment form, and keep reading.
 We’ll walk you through each part of the form.

 Table of Contents

 Before starting to fill out this form, you should first confirm that you’re working on the right form.
-As we explored in California Lien Waivers Guide, California has regulated lien waiver forms, and there are 4 different document templates that can be used on a project.
+As we explored in The Ultimate Guide to California Lien Waivers, California has regulated lien waiver forms, and there are 4 different document templates that can be used on a project.

 Figuring out which template to use is actually quite easy.
 You just need to ask yourself two questions.